unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/03_translate/02_swagger.md

 #View the Swagger definition of your API

 You can design your API without knowing Swagger syntax.
-But if you wish to see what your API looks like in Swagger format, Restlet Studio provides you with a **Swagger** tab.
+But if you wish to see what your API looks like in Swagger format, Restlet Studio provides you with a **Swagger** tab in Read-only mode.

 1. Design your API in the **Web API** tab.
 2. Click on the **Swagger** tab.
 You can copy and paste its content or just visualize it.